5T33Z0/OCLP4Hackintosh/Enable_Features/Audio_Tahoe.md

 ---

 ## Introduction
 In macOS Tahoe beta 2, analog audio stopped working.
-Since `AppleALC.kext` was updated for macOS 26 compatibility, the culprit was found quick: `AppleHDA` has been removed from Apple's latest and last x86-compatible iteration of macOS.
+Although `AppleALC.kext` had already been updated for macOS 26, the cause was quickly identified: Apple removed `AppleHDA` from its final x86-compatible release of macOS.

+This change is tied to a broader architectural shift that began with the introduction of the Apple T2 Security Chip in 2017.
+Starting with the iMac Pro and later expanding to other Intel Macs, audio processing was routed through the T2 chip instead of the legacy AppleHDA controller.
+Since all Intel Macs still supported by Tahoe rely on T2-managed audio, Apple has now removed `AppleHDA.kext` entirely as of beta 2.

+As a result, the driver layer required by `AppleALC.kext` to enable analog onboard audio on Hackintosh systems is no longer present, which is why analog audio no longer works out of the box in macOS Tahoe.

 ***So what does AppleHDA do?***